 These are all valid, if incomplete, thoughts.
 But racist?
 That’s a new one.
 Yet that’s the argument that two professors make in a 2017 paper in the Federal Reserve Bank of St. Louis Review.

 The Racism Inherent in the Financial Literacy Movement.

 In a nutshell, Duke’s William A. Darity and the New School’s Darrick Hamilton argue that policymakers and educators misunderstand the root cause of Black poverty.
 Financial education does not address the deeper problems.
 Therefore, it is racist.

 Darity and Hamilton are not the first to notice racial overtones in the way we pass on financial know-how.
-The activist John Hope Bryant has called financial literacy the civil rights issue of our day.
+The activist John Hope Bryant argues that those who have access to financial education are bound to win.